Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Intense reporting in Russia

-is also playing a major role in Ukraine.
+The Russian media is also playing a major role in Ukraine.
 A survey has indicated that more than 22 percent of Ukrainians watch Russian television to get information about events in their own country.
 Russian broadcasters are speaking of an "attempted coup" in Ukraine, instigated by the West.

 "Russia has never devoted as much air time to Ukraine as it is now," said Diana Duzyk from the Kyiv media magazine "Telekritika."
 She told DW, "It shows that it is strategically important for Russia to keep Ukraine in its sphere of interest."